CHERIoT Programmers' Guide

 Debug::Assert(theAnswer == 42, "The answer was {}, expected 42", theAnswer);

 They will both check whether then answer is 42 and, if not, print a message to the UART telling you what the real value was.
 They will then issue an invalid instruction.
-If your compartment does not have an error handler (see Section 4.9, then this will unwind to the compartment that called you.
+If your compartment does not have an error handler (see Section 5.9.
+Handling errors, then this will unwind to the compartment that called you.
 If it does, then you can handle this just like any other error.

 In release builds, assertions are removed entirely.
 Invariants are still checked, but no longer log a message on failure, they just trigger an illegal instruction.